Henry Reynolds (historian): Conference

 In tribute to Reynolds' seventieth year, the conference Race, Nation, History: A Conference in Honour of Henry Reynolds was held in August 2008.
-It was sponsored by the Australian National University's Research School of the Humanities and the Research School of the Social Sciences, the National Library of Australia and the University of Tasmania.
-Selected papers from the conference were published in a volume by Australian Scholarly Publishing, but do not appear to be otherwise available.
+It was sponsored by the Australian National University's Research School of the Humanities and the Research School of the Social Sciences, the National Library of Australia, and the University of Tasmania.
+Larissa Behrendt of University of Technology Sydney was among the speakers.

+Personal life

+In December 1963 Henry Reynolds married Margaret Reynolds (née Lyne), who served as an ALP senator for Queensland in Federal Parliament from 1983 until 1999.
+Their daughter is Anna Reynolds, the Lord Mayor of Hobart.